 Okay.
 This should be a no-brainer for you all.
 This is my 100 lbs lost picture.
 It was taken at Christmastime 2017, about 6 months after my sleeve surgery.
 A year before that, I weighed 387 lbs.
 I felt like I had come a long way.
-The pictures show that I had.
+I had.

-To be honest, I did take a pre-surgery pic.
+I did take a pre-surgery pic.
 I had several.
-Looking at them is difficult for me.
+I hate looking at them.
 In fact, I hated having my picture taken at all.
 Still not a huge fan.
 I’m kind of un-photogenic.
 I think I look better in person to be honest.

 However, I want you to take a few pre-surgery pictures if not for your sake then that of your family and friends.
 Despite whether or not you love yourself, they love and and want images of you.
 These pictures will also be great reminders of the person you were before surgery and how far you’ve come since surgery.

 Take pictures along the way.
 I should’ve taken one every month.
 I didn’t.
 I’m doing them every six months.
 It works for me.
 I know – I’m not taking my own advice, but…well, maybe I’ll start a monthly picture from now on.
 How’s that for compromise – and I’ll even post it here.

 I took a picture yesterday on my one-year sleeve-a-versary.
 I have lost a total of 133 lbs.
 Wow.
 I’m thrilled.
 I have intentionally stalled my weight loss to a more healthy 1-2 lbs a week with the help of my nutritionist because we believe that extreme weight loss is not healthy for the body.